Gorden Tallis: Post-football career

 In 2005 Tallis was appointed as one of News Ltd's members on the NRL board, replacing John Brass but stood down from the role in 2008, amid speculation that he will join the coaching staff of Catalans Dragons.
 He was a director on the board of the North Queensland Cowboys, a role he had to relinquish when he joined the South Sydney Rabbitohs as a forwards coach.
 He was brought in by Russell Crowe to add his knowledge and aggression to the team.
 Tallis commentates games for Fox Sports, as well as providing written columns for newspapers.
 Tallis has made his views on fighting clear on the Fox Sports broadcasts of Rugby League, stating that if a fight erupts, "he would run in, you would run in, we would all run in, because it's your mate getting bashed".

 During the 2010 NRL season after it was announced that South Sydney Rabbitohs head coach John Lang would be retiring, incoming replacement coach Michael Maguire from the Wigan Warriors announced that Tallis' services as forwards coach were no longer required.

 In 2016, Tallis was immortalised with a Gord-e-moji emoji keyboard, in the same vein as his contemporary Kim Kardashian's "Kimoji".
 The app was developed for iOS by Devotion Digital in Sydney, with plans to roll out an Android version later in 2016.

 In 2018, Tallis was inducted into the Australian Rugby League Hall of Fame.

 In August 2019, Tallis called for the NRL to relocate Sydney teams and called crowds at Sydney games as "Embarrassing".
-Tallis went on to say “Could the NRL put in some key performance indicators to move one of the Sydney teams?, It’s got to go on fans,” he said.
-“It’s got to go on filling a stadium.
-It’s got to go on people wanting to watch you, coming through the gate to pay to watch your brand, your style of football, Roosters are on top of the table and count their fans with a fork to get their numbers up, There’s nothing worse when you watch a game of footy and there’s no one there, you get embarrassed".
+Tallis went on to say "Could the NRL put in some key performance indicators to move one of the Sydney teams?, It’s got to go on fans", he said.
+"It’s got to go on filling a stadium.
+It’s got to go on people wanting to watch you, coming through the gate to pay to watch your brand, your style of football, Sydney Roosters are on top of the table and count their fans with a fork to get their numbers up, There’s nothing worse when you watch a game of footy and there’s no one there, you get embarrassed".

+Tallis co-hosts Triple M Radio Brisbane's sports segment where he regularly amuses listeners with nonsensical opinions on the game and being the chief instigator of personal beef among the crew.
+In 2024, Tallis joined NRL 360 on Fox League replacing Paul Kent.